Optimal projection to improve parametric importance sampling in high dimension: Introduction

 An intense research activity has made these techniques work very well, but only for moderate dimensions.
 In high dimension, most of these techniques actually fail to give efficient parameters for two reasons.
 The first one is the so-called weight degeneracy problem, which is that in high dimension, the weights appearing in the IS densities (which are self-normalized likelihood ratios) degenerate.
-More precisely, the largest weight takes all the mass, while all other weights are negligible so that the final estimation essentially uses only one sample, see for instance~\citet{BengtssonEtAl_CurseofdimensionalityRevisitedCollapse_2008} for a theoretical analysis in the related context of particle filtering.
-But even without likelihood ratios, such techniques may fail if they need to estimate high-dimensional parameters such as covariance matrices, whose size increases quadratically in the dimension~(\citet{LedoitWolf_WellconditionedEstimatorLargedimensional_2004,AshurbekovaEtAl_OptimalShrinkageRobust_}).
-The conditions under which importance sampling is applicable in high dimensions are notably investigated in a reliability context in \citet{AuBeck_ImportantSamplingHigh_2003}: it is remarked that the optimal covariance matrix should not deviate significantly from the identity matrix.
-The authors of~\citet{El-LahamEtAl_RecursiveShrinkageCovariance_} tackle the weight degeneracy problem by applying a recursive shrinkage of the covariance matrix, which is constructed iteratively with a weighted sum of the sample covariance estimator and a biased, but more stable, estimator.
-Concerning the second problem of having to estimate high-dimensional parameters, the idea was recently put forth to reduce the effective dimension by only estimating these parameters (in particular the covariance matrix) in suitable directions~(\citet{UribeEtAl_CrossentropybasedImportanceSampling_2020,MasriEtAl_ImprovementCrossentropyMethod_2020}).
+More precisely, the largest weight takes all the mass, while all other weights are negligible so that the final estimation essentially uses only one sample, see for instance~\cite{BengtssonEtAl_CurseofdimensionalityRevisitedCollapse_2008} for a theoretical analysis in the related context of particle filtering.
+But even without likelihood ratios, such techniques may fail if they need to estimate high-dimensional parameters such as covariance matrices, whose size increases quadratically in the dimension~\cite{AshurbekovaEtAl_OptimalShrinkageRobust_, LedoitWolf_WellconditionedEstimatorLargedimensional_2004}.
+The conditions under which importance sampling is applicable in high dimension are notably investigated in a reliability context in \cite{AuBeck_ImportantSamplingHigh_2003}: it is remarked that the optimal covariance matrix should not deviate significantly from the identity matrix.
+The authors of~\cite{El-LahamEtAl_RecursiveShrinkageCovariance_} tackle the weight degeneracy problem by applying a recursive shrinkage of the covariance matrix, which is constructed iteratively with a weighted sum of the sample covariance estimator and a biased, but more stable, estimator.
+Concerning the second problem of having to estimate high-dimensional parameters, the idea was recently put forth to reduce the effective dimension by only estimating these parameters (in particular the covariance matrix) in suitable directions~\cite{MasriEtAl_ImprovementCrossentropyMethod_2020, UribeEtAl_CrossentropybasedImportanceSampling_2020}.
 In this paper we seek to delve deeper into this idea.
 The main contribution of the present paper is to identify the optimal directions in the fundamental case when the parametric family is Gaussian, and perform numerical simulations in order to understand how they behave in practice.
+In particular, we propose directions which, in contrast to the recent paper~\cite{UribeEtAl_CrossentropybasedImportanceSampling_2020}, does not require the objective function to be differentiable, and moreover optimizes the Kullback-Leibler distance with the optimal density instead of simply an upper bound on it, as in~\cite{UribeEtAl_CrossentropybasedImportanceSampling_2020}.
+In Section~\ref{sub:proj} we elaborate in more details on the differences between the two approaches.